What Is Email Marketing for Artists?

 The option of building a base and selling directly to buyers was not possible for artists in previous generations.
 It was career suicide to buck the gallery, dealer, and publisher model.
 Plus, it was awkward and expensive to go it alone.

 No third-party distributor would work with an artist who sold to buyers on their own back in the day.
 Now the internet, social media, and email marketing make it possible for artists to sell art online.
 Also, consumers have changed their buying habits.
-Their first choice often is to buy from the product creator.
+Their first choice is often to buy from the product creator.
 Amazon, eBay, Etsy, and other sites that focus on selling work by indie artists helped shift consumer buying habits.

 Power Up Your Email Opt-in Forms